IRTrail/ERCF_Servo_Upgrade/README.md

 ## Great.
 What other stuff do I need?
 Good question.
 You'll need the following:
 1) [A servo arm](STL/Servo%20Arm%20ProModeler.STL).
 This servo has 25T splines and neither of the other available servo arms work.
 So, I made one for you.
 Depending on your printer tolerances, it will be from a perfect fit to impossible to install.
 Tweak your extrusion modifier and print another if the fit isn't correct.
--- Print the servo arm with very thin layers.
+-- **Print the servo arm with very thin layers**.
 I usually print mine with 0.12mm layers and shoot for 0.18mm first layer.
 This helps define the spline better and get a more perfect fit.
 2) A servo extension.
 ProModeler has several lengths [here](https://www.promodeler.com/extensions) and guess what.
 They have a locking tab.
 How cool is that?
 Order one when you order your servo.
 Yes, you can craft your own, but why crimp another connection when you can let someone else?
 -- A good approximation of the extension length needed is (315 + (number of gates * 23.05)) * 1mm and round to the nearest 10mm.
 (I currently have a 6 gate ERCF in V2 spec.
 The numbers below are for reference only and not tested)